 The Boston Invitational Model United Nations Conference (BosMUN) is one of the premier high school conferences in the United States, playing host to around 1,400 students from around the country and the world.
 Students participate in simulated sessions of intergovernmental and other political bodies, covering topics from economics to government to military to business and fostering learning in civics, writing, research, negotiation, debate, and public speaking.

 BosMUN was initially run by Boston University and Massachusetts Institute of Technology.
 In March 2008, Boston University took sole ownership of the conference.
 The location of the conference was also relocated to the Boston Park Plaza Hotel in downtown Boston.
-With over 150 staff members, BosMUN prides itself on providing an exceptional experience for both the novice and advanced attendee.
+BosMUN prides itself on providing an exceptional experience for both the novice and advanced attendee.
 This year, BosMUN is especially excited to be holding our conference at the Boston Marriott Hotel Copley Place.

 The conference itself is broken up into four committee types.
 General Assemblies (GA) are BosMUN’s largest committees.
 Run in the style and form of United Nations General Assemblies, these offer delegates the opportunity to participate in a traditional Model UN experience, focusing on public speaking in front of a large group, formal resolution writing, and negotiation with their peers.
 Economic and Social Councils (ECOSOC) committees are slightly smaller than GAs, but are still run in strict parliamentary procedure.
 Delegates can still utilize the skills necessary for success in a GA, but in the setting of a more narrowly-focused body.